BuranCodes/Clipboard-Eraser/README.md

 # Clipboard Eraser

-A Python script that when running, automatically clears your clipboard or your last copied element after a paste.
+A Python script that when running, automatically clears your clipboard or your last copied element after a keyboard paste.

 ## How to use